 - It provides tons of information on both functional training and corrective exercises

-To apply for this certification, you will need to be 18 years old older and hold either a high school diploma or GED as well as a valid AED/CPR certification.
+To apply for this certification, you must be 18 years old or older and hold either a high school diploma or GED or a valid AED/CPR certification.

-Cost-wise, well there are various options when it comes to NASM’s CPT certification.
-The cheapest is self-study which will set you back $699 while the most expensive is their all-inclusive option at $1,999.
+Cost-wise, well, there are various options regarding NASM’s CPT certification.
+The cheapest is self-study which will set you back $699, while the most expensive is their all-inclusive option at $1,999.

-While that might seem a little expensive, it does offer a comprehensive package including mentors, job guarantees. retest vouchers and membership to the NASM Business Accelerator Program.
+While that might seem a little expensive, it does offer a comprehensive package, including mentors and job guarantees.
+Retest vouchers and membership to the NASM Business Accelerator Program.

 ACE Personal Trainer Certification

 Another excellent CPT certification option is the one offered by ACE.
 So what has it got going for it?
-There are a number of advantages for anyone opting for ACE’s CPT certification.
+There are several advantages for anyone opting for ACE’s CPT certification.

 - ACE has some of the best study materials out there.
 That makes passing the certification so much easier.

-- ACE’s CPT certification is accredited with the National Commission for Certifying Agencies.
+- ACE’s CPT certification is accredited by the National Commission for Certifying Agencies.

-The think about the ACE certification is that covers pretty much everything in the field of personal training and that makes it a great “general” classification.
+The thing about the ACE certification is that it covers pretty much everything in the field of personal training, and that makes it a great “general” classification.
 That’s why we say it is the perfect certification for newbies just entering the field.

 ACE’s CPT course also uses the ITF or integrated fitness model that forms the basis of the certification.
-This pays a particular focus on moving clients in a systematic fashion through their custom workout routine.
+This focuses on systematically moving clients through their custom workout routines.
 Emphasis is placed on preventing injury and overall safety.

-To apply for this certification, you will need to be 18 years old older and hold either a high school diploma or GED as well as a valid AED/CPR certification.
+To apply for this certification, you must be 18 years old or older and hold either a high school diploma or GED or a valid AED/CPR certification.

 And costs?
-Currently, ACE offers two options, a basic and plus package.
-The prices for these are $299 and $499 respectively but there are always specials, so it pays to check the ACE website regularly.
+Currently, ACE offers two options, a basic plus package.
+These prices are $299 and $499, respectively, but there are always specials, so it pays to check the ACE website regularly.

 For more detailed information on the ACE CPT certification, follow this link.

-Make sure to check out my free ACE study guide, practice test and flashcards or check out their website here for more information.
+Check out my free ACE study guide, practice test, and flashcards, or check out their website here for more information.

 ISSA Personal Trainer Certification

 This is a fairly unique certification in the fact that it is popular the world over.
-In fact, ISSA says there are over 200,000 accredited personal trainers in close to 100 countries worldwide that hold this certification.
+In fact, ISSA says there are over 200,000 accredited personal trainers in nearly 100 countries worldwide that hold this certification.